cloud-gov/cg-site/_kbarticles/2021-05-24-secureauth-issues.md

 * You can try clearing all cache and cookies, restart your browser, and retry logging in.

 If these steps don't work, [GSA also has a tool that can clear these items](https://secureauth.gsa.gov/secureauth2/cleancert.aspx).
-Note - if you are a Mac user, this site will only works in Safari.
+Note - if you are a Mac user, this site will only work in Safari.